KJCats/My-Notes/3 - Zettelkasten/How to write Mini-Essays.md

 - Is the basic for most forms of writing.

 #### Intro
 - Make the Premise clear for readers or yourself.
+Clearly tell what its about
+- Try to make it struck curiosity
 -

 # References